LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-oo.rst

 associated with that location, in order to determine the city and state for an employer or job.

-If we were to store these properties as strings, extending and modifying this behavior would be much more complicated and difficult moving forward.
+If we were to store these four new properties as strings within the ``Job`` class, extending and modifying this behavior would be much more complicated and difficult moving forward.

 Your Assignment
 ---------------